Royal finances: Where does the Queen get her money?

 What happens if the Crown Estate's profits fall?

-If the Crown Estate's profits fall, the Queen still receives the same grant as the previous year.
+If the Crown Estate's profits fall, the Queen still receives the same grant as the previous year, which is topped up by the Treasury.

-This means the Queen would be allowed to receive more than 25% of the Crown Estate's profits.

 This rule was created in a law called the Sovereign Grant Act 2011.